-Hospitality Studies: a mix of academic and practical courses
+Hospitality Management Studies: a mix of theory and practical courses

 A degree in Hospitality offers both ample academic and practical opportunities.
 The industry is incredibly diverse, with graduates working in a range of businesses from hotels and resorts to restaurants and spas.
 Hospitality education involves all aspects of the Food & Beverage industry, hotel management, finances, business plans, creative marketing, etc. From the art of serving in a fine dining restaurant to managing the accounts, there are many hands-on facets to this university degree.